Five Creative Ways to Welcome the New Year

 At the end of a year that presented a lot of challenges and difficulty for many, it can be easy to want to write it off, forget about it, and leap into the new year.
 New goals, new opportunities, new projects–it’s easy sometimes to find purpose in those things and misdirect our focus.
-These five creative ways to welcome the new year will give you some ideas of ways to set healthy family goals, appreciate and treasure the past, and keep your focus on what is truly important.
+These new year ideas will give you some creative ways to set healthy family goals, appreciate and treasure the past, and keep your focus on what is truly important.

 As you move into the new year, help your family recognize and reflect on the blessings they’ve received through the last year.
 For a creative family project, have family members collect pictures from the past year.
 Go through everyone’s camera rolls and find pictures of family and friends, events you participated in, and activities you enjoyed.
 Look for pictures of new friends, accomplishments, special gifts, and more.
 You can even have younger children go through the house and take pictures of things they are grateful for and blessings from the past year.
 Then check out these photo collage ideas and spend some time together creating a collage of your family’s blessings from the past year.